 This also means that you will find stimulants in Ethiopian restaurants, in particular coffee and alcohol.
 And if you look around, you’ll probably also find at least one icon of Saint George slaying a dragon.
 Ethiopia shares this patron saint with Greece, and it’s just one reminder that the country has shared such a fascinating history with Western culture over the years.

-Feel free to modify or leave out ingredients as you see fit, just as the Ethiopians would.
-Use it anywhere in savory recipes you would butter and set your taste buds to DEFCON 3. 🙂 You can buy the rare Ethiopian spices at Brundo, the premier supplier of all Ethiopian cooking ingredients in the U.S.!
+Citizens, feel free to modify or leave out ingredients in your version of niter kibbeh, as you see fit, just as the Ethiopians would.
+Use it anywhere in savory recipes you would butter and set your taste buds to DEFCON 3. 🙂 You can buy the rare Ethiopian spices for niter kibbeh at Brundo, the premier supplier of all Ethiopian cooking ingredients in the U.S.!